-Monika Batra Kashyap is the former Associate Director of the Access to Justice Institute at Seattle University School of Law where she developed social justice programming for law students.
+Monika Batra Kashyap is an adjunct professor at Seattle University School of Law and the former associate director of its Access to Justice Institute where she developed social justice programming for law students.
 Monika has also worked as an immigration attorney at the law firm of Gibbs, Houston & Pauw in Seattle, where she represented detained and non-detained individuals in removal proceedings, and as an adjunct professor of the Immigration Clinic at Seattle University School of Law.
 Monika was also an immigration attorney/Equal Justice Works Fellow in New York City, where she represented immigrant youth in foster care.
 Before law school, she did extensive community organizing and anti-trafficking work within the South Asian immigrant domestic worker community in New York City.
 Monika received her J.D. from the University of California at Berkeley School of Law and her B.A. in Middle Eastern and South Asian Languages and Cultures from Columbia University.

 Hilary Han is a partner at Dobrin & Han, a Seattle immigration law firm.
 The firm represents non-citizens facing removal before the immigration court, the Board of Immigration Appeals, and the federal courts, as well as immigrants seeking asylum, lawful permanent residence, and naturalization.

 Kristen Kussman is a labor law attorney and worked as a union representative at the Professional and Technical Employees, Local 17.
 Prior to that, she served as a Staff Attorney at the Northwest Immigrant Rights Project.
 She was named a Washington Law and Politics Rising Star from 2002-2004.
 Kristen received her JD from the University of Washington in 2000 and her BA Magna Cum Laude with High Honors from Mount Holyoke College in 1994.